Leaderboard

 13 points

-Had breakfast with my Dad and my second favorite mechanic yesterday.
+10. Had breakfast with my Dad and my second favorite mechanic yesterday.
 I’ve previously mentioned that Terry had owned a ‘71 SS that he sold many years ago, but he’s still finding various parts, memorabilia and literature etc. Yesterday he gave me a few “Super Chevys” magazines from ‘84 and ‘85.
 Attached are some pix and Monte-related articles… can you find the two unicorns? 🤣😂 Hint: one’s “down under” and one’s pulling the front tires off the ground.
 There’s a nice 2 page article on the ‘71 SS which appears on the cover of the July 1985 edition of Super Chevys “Chevy Show Place” Looks exactly like Dennis’, minus the bananas in the tailpipes And I’m definitely curious… were some of the owners as listed 40 years ago ever FGMCC members?
 Are these folks still alive?
 Are any of the Montes still around under different ownership?
-Perhaps some of you senior FGMCC members might know of these folks and cars.12 points
+Perhaps some of you senior FGMCC members might know of these folks and cars.

 12 points

-Spent the weekend getting her ready for spring....
+13. Spent the weekend getting her ready for spring....
 IF that every comes. lol Changed oil & filter, lubed the front end, re jetted the carb, chased that "mystery wire" down, pulled the rear seat.... and "no", there's no paperwork tucked in there.
 Put the re conditioned dash and battery back in, added a squirt of gas down the carb......
 And "BINGO"!!!
 She fired right up.
-Now, just need to get the new tires on and wait out the snow the weather woman says is coming tonight.11 points
+Now, just need to get the new tires on and wait out the snow the weather woman says is coming tonight.

 11 points